- Black jumbo spandex = 3 yards

 And remember that you can both Google additional sources and often order swatches to assess before making your final decision. 🙂

-On the early TNG-era uniforms, the neckline/yoke trim was made with bias-cut strips of a different, lighter-weight fabric than the jumbo spandex used for the body panels.
+On the early TNG-era uniforms, the neckline, yoke, and lower front pants trim was made with bias-cut strips of a different, lighter-weight fabric than the jumbo spandex used for the body panels.

 While not strictly authentic to the originals, a convenient “cheat” is to use the same division-colored jumbo spandex, shiny-side-out, for your neckline/yoke trim.